Short-Term Residential Rentals Work Plan and Ordinance Development

 - In 2018, the Board of Supervisors adopted a short-term residential rental registration ordinance effective July 2018.
 Since then, county staff have been collecting information about the short-term residential rental market and developing draft zoning and land use policies related to short-term residential rentals for the Board of Supervisors to consider.

-The ordinance is intended to help the county monitor and evaluate the growing industry of short-term residential rentals.
+- The ordinance is intended to help the county monitor and evaluate the growing industry of short-term residential rentals.
 The registry established by the ordinance creates a channel for the county to provide operators of short-term residential rentals with important business-related information and resources.
 This would include information about necessary permits, applicable fire regulations and the Transient Occupancy Tax, which generally applies to establishments that offer temporary lodging for four or more people at one time.
-Operators of short-term residential rentals who do not register with the county may face a fine of $500 per violation.

-The following staff reports, included in items prepared for Board of Supervisors meetings, detail the process of the initiative to date.
+The following staff reports, included in items prepared for Board of Supervisors meetings, detail the process of the initiative.

 - May 1, 2018 Business Meeting Action Item 5: Adoption of a New Chapter to the Codified Ordinances of Loudoun County - Short-Term Residential Rental Registration Ordinance-Includes Text of Ordinance Opens a New Window.

 - April 11, 2018 Public Hearing Staff Report: Adoption of a New Chapter to the Codified Ordinances of Loudoun County - Short-Term Residential Rental Registration Ordinance Opens a New Window.

 - February 22, 2018, Business Meeting Action Item #5: Short-Term Residential Rentals Update-Registration and Taxation Opens a New Window.